Favourited 3027 times

 On Availability: I do not plan far in advance.
 It's simply impossible.
-However I can take people for long periods of time provided you're amazing.
 The only problem is that I can only take you with short notice.
 So, It's almost always last minute, but can stay for a long time.
 If the calendar thingy is confusing, that's why.
 That's just boat life.

 Sailing, diving, fishing, spear fishing, beach fires, dolphins, uninhabited islands, fun locals, beer, music, general fun with an occasional dash of terror (sharks, storms, or dodgy coral reef navigation).